okfn/opendatahandbook-old/source/how-to-open-up-data/make-it-discoverable.rst

 create some structure which allows many departments to easily keep their own information current.

-Resist the urge to build the software to support the catalogue from scratch.
+Resist the urge to build the software to support the catalog from scratch.
 There are free and open source software solutions (such as CKAN_) which have been adopted by many governments already.
 As such, investing in another platform may not be needed.

 .. _CKAN: http://ckan.org/

-There are a few things that most open data catalogues miss.
+There are a few things that most open data catalogs miss.
 Your programme could consider the following:

 * Providing an avenue to allow the private and community sectors to add their data.
-It may be worthwhile to think of the catalogue as the region's catalogue, rather than the regional government's.
+It may be worthwhile to think of the catalog as the region's catalog, rather than the regional government's.
-* Facilitating improvement of the data by allowing derivatives of datasets to be catalogued.
+* Facilitating improvement of the data by allowing derivatives of datasets to be catalogd.
 For example, someone may geocode addresses and may wish to share those results with everybody.
 If you only allow single versions of datasets, these improvements remain hidden.
 * Be tolerant of your data appearing elsewhere.
 That is, content is likely to be duplicated to communities of interest.
-If you have river level monitoring data available, then your data may appear in a catalogue for hydrologists.
+If you have river level monitoring data available, then your data may appear in a catalog for hydrologists.
 * Ensure that access is equitable.
 Try to avoid creating a privileged level of access for officials or tenured researchers as this will undermine community